bitwarden/help/_articles/two-step-login/setup-two-step-login-email.md

 3. Select **Two-step Login** from the left-side menu.
 4. Locate the **Email** option and select the **Manage** button:

-   {% image /two-step/twostep-options-emailoverlay.png Two-step Login Options %}
+   {% image /two-step/twostep-options-emailoverlay.png Select the Manage button %}
    You will be prompted to enter your Master Password to continue.
 5. Enter the email that you wish you receive verification codes and click the **Send Email** button.
 6. Check your inbox for the 6 digit verification code.
 Enter the code in the dialog box in your Web Vault and select the **Enable** button.

-   A green `Enabled` message will indicate that Two-step Login via email has been enabled.
+   A green `Enabled` message will indicate that Two-step Login via Email has been enabled.
 7. Select the **Close** button and confirm that the **Email** option is enabled, as indicated by a green checkbox ( {% icon fa-check %} ).

 {% callout info %}